The City of Joy, Kolkata

 Entry fee – Free

-5. Victoria Memorial – The only real relic of the Queen’s Raj on the country, the Victoria Memorial built, upon the death of the ruling monarch.
-With a statue of the Curzon on the rear end (the Viceroy who commissioned the Memorial) and a Marble statue of the queen on the front, the white marble structure is one of the grandest in the city.
+The only real relic of the Queen’s Raj on the country, the Victoria Memorial built, upon the death of the ruling monarch.
+With a statue of the Curzon on the rear end (the Viceroy who commissioned the Memorial) and a Marble statue of the queen on the front.
+The white marble structure is one of the grandest in the city.
 But it also houses the rich history of Bengal through the freedom movement up until the colonial capital was shifted to New Delhi.
-Thanks to popular movies like The King’s Speech and Victoria and Abdul, the names are much more familiar now than they would have been from history books, the 12 paintings depicting the Queen’s life are absolutely breathtaking.
+Thanks to popular movies like The King’s Speech and Victoria and Abdul, the names are much more familiar now than they would have been from history books.
+The 12 paintings depicting the Queen’s life are absolutely breathtaking.
 Finished with HUGE grounds, this would be an ideal outing place in winter, carrying an umbrella in summer is strongly recommended.

 Why?
 The vivid history of Bengal, European paintings and huge grounds.